Delta SkyMiles are fairly valuable, but they come with a lot of fine print — are they worth the extra hassle?

 Your decision to collect SkyMiles may largely depend on your loyalty to Delta and your preference to fly on Delta flights.

-The SkyMiles program gives you a lot of travel options, but, since Delta links SkyMiles closely to the price of the fare, there’s little you can do to improve the value of your SkyMiles and – all in all – rewards flights end up being more expensive with Delta than with some competitors such as American Airlines.
-Also, the SkyMiles program, as mentioned, is complicated.
+The SkyMiles program gives you a lot of travel options, but, since Delta links SkyMiles closely to the price of the fare, there’s little you can do to improve the value of your SkyMiles.
+Also, the SkyMiles program, as mentioned, is a bit complicated.
 You may want to go with a simpler rewards program such as Chase Ultimate Rewards if you don’t want to wade through all the fine print.